 The following is a general allocation of responsibilities between Platform.sh and the customer.
-For more guidance on responsibility for specific certification requirements, please refer to our relevant documentation (e.g. PCI Compliance) to access the relevant shared responsibility matrix.
+For more guidance on responsibility for specific certification requirements, refer to the relevant documentation (such as PCI Compliance) to access the relevant shared responsibility matrix.

 Platform.sh is responsible for:

-- Physical and Environmental controls - We use third-party hosting and thus these requirements are passed through to those providers (e.g. AWS).
+- Physical and Environmental controls: We use third-party hosting and thus these requirements are passed through to those providers (such as AWS).

-- Backups - Platform.sh is responsible for backing up the infrastructure and management components of the system.
-On Platform.sh Dedicated Enterprise (only), Platform.sh will also backup application code and databases on behalf of customers.
+- Backups: Platform.sh is responsible for backing up the infrastructure and management components of the system.
+On Platform.sh Dedicated Enterprise (only), Platform.sh also backs up application code and databases on behalf of customers.

 Customers are responsible for:

-- Access Control - Customers are responsible for effectively leveraging available access control mechanisms, including proper access control settings, secrets management, ssh keys management, and the use of two-factor authentication.
+- Access Control: Customers are responsible for effectively leveraging available access control mechanisms, including proper access control settings, secrets management, SSH key management, and the use of two-factor authentication.

 - Backups: On Platform.sh, Professional customers are responsible for all application and database backups.